December 2019 / Move-Out

 Please dispose of trash and recyclables properly.

-- Remove bikes from University bike racks.
-Bikes left behind will be removed and donated.
+Remove bikes from University bike racks.
+Bikes left behind will be impounded and donated.

-- Please remember to lock doors and close windows when you leave to avoid damage to your room, apartment, or townhouse after your departure.
+Please remember to lock doors and close windows when you leave to avoid damage/theft to your room, apartment, or townhouse after your departure.
 If you neglect to lock your doors and windows, you are responsible if damages are found or any furniture is missing during inspection.

 Failure to complete these required tasks may result in charges being assessed to your student account.

 Returning Your Key

-- Students must return their room key to their RHO at move-out.
+Students must return their room key to their RHO at move-out.
 Failure to return the key will result in a $200 charge.
-You must return the key assigned to you by Residential Living or you will be assessed a $100 charge.
+If you return a key other than the one issued to you by Residential Living you will be assessed up to a $150.00 charge.
 You can verify your accurate key code by calling (202) 687-4560 or visiting by the Office of Residential Living in Harbin 100.

-- When the RHO is closed: Return your key by filling-out an express check-out envelope at the RHO.
-Fill out all information on the form, tear off the receipt for your records, place the key in envelope, and place the envelope in the RHO’s dropbox.
+When the RHO is closed: Return your key by filling-out an express check-out envelope at the RHO.
+Fill out all information on the form, tear off the receipt for your records, place the key in the envelope, and place the envelope in the RHO’s dropbox.
+Please note that if an incorrect key is returned after hours, you are still subject to the $200 charge.
+In this case, proof of a return receipt will no longer be valid grounds for appealing the fee.

 Do not leave your key with your roommate, RA, Community Director, or another Hoya.
 If we do not receive a key from you by May 24, 2019, you will be charged $200 for a lost key.